Amy-Oji/sales-inventory-manager-REST-API-application/README.md

 The currently has four tables:

 ##### Customers

-Hold customer-users data
+Holds customer-users data

 ##### Orders

-Hold data of purchased items and its related details
+Holds data of purchased items and its related details

 ##### Products

 Product data such as product name, amount in stock, price, etc.

 ##### Order-details

 This table has a many to one relationship with both the orders and products table.
 Hold data about every single product in an order.
 Has fields like price-per-unit and quantity-ordered for each ordered product.